dukimi/locationcopy/README.md

+## !!!
+IMPORTANT !!!
+**In Minecraft v1.21.6(LocationCopy v1.2.8), the default key for LocationCopy has been changed to 'G' -> 'B'** because the new feature 'Quick Actions' uses the default key 'G'.

+**_If the 'G' key of 'Copy Location' overlaps with the 'G' key of 'Quick Actions', the location copy does not work properly._**

+**If you have used LocationCopy before, make sure that the key does not overlap in 'Options -> Controls -> Key Binds'.**

 # Location Copy
 This mod makes copying location in Minecraft much more convenient.

 ![copyxyzandworldname](https://cdn.modrinth.com/data/cached_images/ffa686113a94dcb5b9833a44fec28b65bb593327.jpeg)

 # Function
-Simply press the "G" key to copy your current location and world.
+Simply press the "B" key(LocationCopy v1.2.8 or higher) to copy your current location and world.
 (You can also customize the key to something else in the key bind settings.)

 **If you install ModMenu as an additional mod, it's convenient because you can easily adjust the settings from the main screen.
 (Optional)**

 You can set the mod by pressing the "I" key in the game or using the ModMenu interface.
 If you want a more precise configuration, you can adjust it in "config\LocationCopy.properties".
-(0.0.3~1.0.5 are available in "config\locationcopy\config.properties")
+(v0.0.3 ~ v1.0.5 are available in "config\locationcopy\config.properties")

-## How to set up "Advanced" mode (LocationCopy 1.2.0 or higher)
+## How to set up "Advanced" mode (LocationCopy v1.2.0 or higher)
 ![AdvancedUI](https://cdn.modrinth.com/data/cached_images/85cc7ea7eb3b3c96eeb0b25f08acfbf64cdf14c2.png)

 “%.nf” in advanced settings, "n" represents the number of decimal places.
 It is set to 2 by default and you can adjust this number.
 If you enter 0, only integer value will appear.